 The worst part?
 It can feel like you have no power to stop it.
 But that’s not necessarily true.

-How to “Defuse” Mind Racing in Everyday Life
+How to “Defuse” Racing Thoughts in Everyday Life

 The mind is like a thought-producing machine – thinking is what it’s programmed to do.
 But when the brain is sending its opinions constantly, this is thinking without resolution – you’re experiencing mind racing.